-- 1. Insert the ends of the Table Extensions into the holes in the sides of the Base.
-Tighten the Wing Screws to hold the Extensions in place.
+Insert the ends of the Extension Supports into the holes in the sides of the Base.
 The upper edge of the Extensions will be level with the surface of the saw.
-This provides a wider base for the work material to rest on. - 2.
-Thread the Miter Knob into the end of the table above the Miter Lock until securely in place. - 3.
-Slip the Dust Collection Bag over the Dust Outlet behind the saw.
+This provides a wider base for the work material to rest on.